My-Wine-Cellar/winecellar-webapp/README.md

 ## General info
 > This is my first real project built and deployed as a means to learn and grow as a junior developer.
+> All development is run on MacBook Pro (Retina, 13-inch, Early 2015) macOS High Sierra

 ## Technologies
 * Spring Boot